sagamusix/JDTools/readme.md

 Figuring out the data structures shared by the plugin, SVZ and SVD patch formats was a lot of work, so if you find this tool useful, please consider [donating](https://paypal.me/JohannesSchultz) a few bucks.
 This would be especially appreciated if you are going to sell the converted files.
 Alternatively you can pay me by sending your converted sound sets. ;)

-You can also support me by purchasing my "[Explorations](https://lfo.sellfy.store/p/roland-jd-800-990-explorations-soundset-64-presets/)" sound bank.
-It is compatible with all JD models supported by this software!
+You can also support me by purchasing my "[Explorations Vol. 1](https://lfo.sellfy.store/p/roland-jd-800-990-explorations-soundset-64-presets/)" and  "[Explorations Vol. 2](https://lfo.sellfy.store/p/roland-jd-800-990-explorations-vol2-soundset-64-presets/)" sound banks.
+They are compatible with all JD models supported by this software!

 # Usage